Febrile seizures usually occur in children between the ages of 6 months and 5 years, though they’re most common between 12 and 18 months of age.

 - loss of consciousness

-- twitching limbs or convulsions (usually in a rhythmic pattern)
+- shaking limbs or convulsions (usually in a rhythmic pattern)

 - confusion or tiredness after the seizure